 Too few counselors and therapists are really taught about transference--in depth and “up close and personal.”
 And many professionals have learned to think of transference as a terrible thing.
-Without knowing transference though, both conceptually and experientially, a counselor cannot possibly help a client who is in transference, and cannot possibly have ideas about how to utilize the transference, however awkward, as a gift for healing.
+Without knowing transference both conceptually and experientially, a counselor cannot possibly help an individual who is in transference and cannot possibly have ideas about how to utilize the transference, however awkward, as a gift for healing.

 The deepest intention for this workshop is to help participants begin to see (or deepen their awareness of) transference as a treasure in disguise.
 Judith Barr will craft her talk for participants to leave this Web Conference with a feel for what it is like to be in transference and what it is like to work with people who are in transference.

-As time allows, this Web Conference is designed to help clinicians:
+This Web Conference is designed to help clinicians:

 GoodTherapy.org is approved by the American Psychological Association to sponsor continuing education for psychologists.
 GoodTherapy.org maintains responsibility for this program and its content.

 This Web Conference is available for free to GoodTherapy.org Members.